 In the following description, the CCA is sampled according to the timing relationships defined in 10.3.7 (DCF timing relations).
 Slot boundaries are determined solely by activity on the primary channel.
 “Channel idle for an interval of PIFS” means that the STATE parameter of the most recent PHY-CCA.indication primitive was IDLE, and no PHY-CCA.indication (BUSY) occurred during the period of PIFS that ends at the start of transmission, the CCA for that channel was determined to be idle.
 If a STA is permitted to begin a TXOP (as defined in 10.22.2.4 (Obtaining an EDCA TXOP)) and the STA has at least one MSDU pending for transmission for the AC of the permitted TXOP, the STA shall perform exactly one of the following actions:

-a) Transmit a 8.64 GHz mask PPDU if the secondary, secondary4.32 and secondary6.48 channels were idle during an interval of PIFS immediately preceding the start of the TXOP
+a) Transmit a 8.64 GHz mask PPDU or 4.32+4.32 GHz mask PPDU if the secondary, secondary1 and secondary2 channels were idle during an interval of PIFS immediately preceding the start of the TXOP

-b) Transmit a 6.48 GHz mask PPDU if the secondary and secondary4.32 channels were idle during an interval of PIFS immediately preceding the start of the TXOP
+b) Transmit a 6.48 GHz mask PPDU if the secondary and secondary1 channels were idle during an interval of PIFS immediately preceding the start of the TXOP or if EDMG Primary Channel Offset is 1 and the secondary1 and secondary2 channels were idle during an interval of PIFS immediately preceding the start of the TXOP

-c) Transmit a 4.32 GHz mask PPDU if the secondary channel was idle during an interval of PIFS immediately preceding the start of the TXOP d) Transmit a 2.16 GHz mask PPDU on the primary channel.
+c) Transmit a 4.32 GHz mask PPDU or 2.16+2.16 GHz mask PPDU if the secondary channel was idle during an interval of PIFS immediately preceding the start of the TXOP or if EDMG Primary Channel Offset is 1 and the secondary1 channel was idle during an interval of PIFS immediately preceding the start of the TXOP d) Transmit a 2.16 GHz mask PPDU on the primary channel.

 e) Restart the channel access attempt by invoking the backoff procedure as specified in 10.22.2 (HCF contention based channel access (EDCA)) as though the medium is busy on the primary channel as indicated by either physical or virtual CS and the backoff timer has a value of 0